brandanpdx/local-business-api/README.md

 * DELETE /api/Businesses/{BusinessId}

 To view the additional details of the API endpoints, please visit the API's SwaggerHub site: https://app.swaggerhub.com/apis-docs/brandanpdx/my-title/1.0.0#/

+## API Versioning

+The current version of this API is version 1.0.
+This API uses ASP.NET Core Versioning 3.1.6 for API version tracking.

 ## Setup/Installation Requirements